gsej/financial-model/README.md

 Implements the pension planning spreadsheet presented by Lars Kroijer in one of his video series, but using code rather than Excel.

 In his [video series](https://www.youtube.com/watch?v=1LUIQa5hgMg), Lars creates a spreadsheet modeling the performance of a portfolio comprising a growth component (e.g. an equities fund) and a minimal risk component (e.g. short term gilts).

-He runs the model 1000 times, and shows the spread of outcomes.
-I found this very informative, however his spreadsheet uses features available in Excel (e.g. datatables) but not in LibreOffice, and as I use Linux, I decided to replicate this in code.
+I found this very informative, however his spreadsheet uses features available in Excel (e.g. datatables) but not in LibreOffice, and as I use Linux, and enjoy using code, I decided to explore this with a C# api, and an Angular front end

-The application is made up of a dotnet webapi which performs the calculations, and a relatively dumb angular front end which displays the data.
+In Lars's spreadsheet, he builds up his solution in _stages_, each stage expanding on the last, and he creates a new spreadsheet tab for each stage.
+In my app on the other hand, I've called each stage a _model_, and each can be accessed using the options at the top of the screen.

-Both the api and the front end are divided into different `models`.
-Each model is based on one of the spreadsheets presented by Lars.
-They are not identical to the ones he presents, because to an extent I've changed them for my own needs, but they are pretty close.
+My _models_ are not identical to the _tabs_ in the spreadsheet Lars presents, because to an extent I've changed them for my own needs, but they are pretty close.

 ## Model 1